How Long Does It Take To Potty Train A Golden Retriever Puppy?

 The time it takes for a Golden Retriever to be potty trained is as unique as the individual puppy.
 While the process can be exhausting and seem to be never-ending, it too will pass.

-With a proactive plan and some devoted time, all puppies eventually get it right.
-And thank goodness for that because, with each phase of puppyhood, there comes another challenge.
 Enjoy the process while it lasts because before you know it, it’s over, and you wish they were puppies again!